DhammadeepRamteke/hybrid-microgrid-controller/README.md

 # AI-Powered Smart Controller for a Hybrid Microgrid
-"A Predictive Energy Management System for a Hybrid Solar-Wind Microgrid.
-Developed for the Shell-Edunet Skills4Future AICTE Internship."
-(This is taken directly from your file's subtitle).
+A Predictive Energy Management System for a Hybrid Solar-Wind Microgrid.
+Developed for the Shell-Edunet Skills4Future AICTE Internship.